awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-offering-console.md

-# Purchasing a Reserved Node Offering with the Amazon Redshift Console<a name="purchase-reserved-node-offering-console"></a>
+# Purchasing a reserved node offering with the Amazon Redshift console<a name="purchase-reserved-node-offering-console"></a>

 You use the **Reserved Nodes** page in the Amazon Redshift console to purchase reserved node offerings, and to view current and past reservations\.

 After you purchase an offering, the **Reserved Node** list displays your reservations and the details of each one, such as the node type, number of nodes, and status of the reservation\.
-For more information about the reservation details, see [How Reserved Nodes Work](purchase-reserved-node-instance.md#how-reserved-nodes-work)\.
+For more information about the reservation details, see [How reserved nodes work](purchase-reserved-node-instance.md#how-reserved-nodes-work)\.

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-## New Console<a name="reserved-nodes-purchase"></a>
+## New console<a name="reserved-nodes-purchase"></a>

 **To purchase a reserved node**